markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/05/05/card/index.md

 This appears to be a part of the Free Man of the Land, or Sovereign Citizen, movement, which is a fascinating phenomenon.
 The movement started in the US, and the general idea is that, though enacting a series of legal maneuvers, you can disconnect yourself from being a citizen of the country you live in - with the benefits of then not being subject to its laws, and not having to pay taxes.

-In this case, the Maori Rangers have done most of the “hard work” for you.
+In this case, the Maori Rangers have done most of the "hard work" for you.
 Their ID cards supposedly contain several pieces of legal wording that together give you freedom from government oppression.
-These include the initials “C.S.S.C.S.P.S.G.P.” next to an image of the old Flag of the United Tribes, followed by the phrase “Flag of this document contract postal vessel court venue”, the words “Sea Pass”, a claim that the card holder is a Diplomat and a passport photo with the words “Secured Party” under it.
+These include the initials "C.S.S.C.S.P.S.G.P." next to an image of the old Flag of the United Tribes, followed by the phrase "Flag of this document contract postal vessel court venue", the words "Sea Pass", a claim that the card holder is a Diplomat and a passport photo with the words "Secured Party" under it.

 @[youtube](https://youtu.be/xKVORrcmz5E?t=95)